Online gambling: Canada

-While the criminal code of Canada does not prohibit online gambling, it does prohibit any type of gambling at an establishment not owned or licensed by a provincial government.
+The criminal code of Canada prohibits any type of gambling at an establishment not owned or licensed by a provincial government.
 Not withstanding this fact, there are an estimated 1,200 to 1,400 offshore websites that make casino type games and other gambling activities available to Canadians.
-For online gambling operations within Canada's borders, the Canadian authorities are willing to prosecute, but as of this date, have only done so once, when British Columbia prosecuted Starnet Communications International ("SCI"), a Delaware corporation, run by residents of Vancouver, where one of the company's servers was located.
+For online gambling operations within Canada's borders, Canadian authorities are willing to prosecute, but have only done so once, when British Columbia prosecuted Starnet Communications International ("SCI"), a Delaware corporation, run by residents of Vancouver, where one of the company's servers was located.
 The court found that SCI had sufficient contact with Canada to be prosecuted under its criminal code.
 SCI was fined $100,000 and forfeited nearly $4 million in profits.
 It has since moved its operations overseas.

-In 2004, the British Columbia Lottery Corporation launched Canada's first legal online casino, PlayNow.com, which makes legal online gambling available to residents of British Columbia and Manitoba.
-A survey conducted in 2007 showed that only about 2.3% of Canadians reported participating in online gambling.
-However, in 2012, Manitoba Lotteries Minister Steve Ashton estimated that gamblers in Manitoba alone were spending $37 million a year at illegal online casinos.
-Quebec's lottery organization Loto-Quebec launched a similar service, known as Espacejeux.

 According to John A. Cunningham, Joanne Cordingley, David C. Hodgins and Tony Toneatto a telephone survey was recorded in Ontario that shows there was a strong agreement that conceptions of gambling abuse as a disease or addiction were positively associated with belief that treatment is needed, while there was a strong agreement that disease or wrongdoing was positively associated with the credit that abstinence is required.
+A survey conducted in 2007 showed that about 2.3% of Canadians reported participating in online gambling.
+In 2012, Manitoba lotteries minister Steve Ashton estimated that gamblers in Manitoba alone were spending $37 million a year at unlicensed online casinos.

+In the 2010s, provincial lottery and gaming boards began to gradually launch online casinos; they are intended to compete primarily with unregulated services that are not licensed to operate in Canada.
+The British Columbia Lottery Corporation (BCLC) launched internet gaming via their PlayNow.com service in 2010, becoming the first legal online casino in Canada.
+Loto-Québec launched a similar service known as Espacejeux shortly afterward, Manitoba launched internet gaming in 2013 by franchising PlayNow from the BCLC, the Ontario Lottery and Gaming Corporation launched PlayOLG in 2015, and Alberta launched Play Alberta in 2020.
+In 2020, the Atlantic Lottery Corporation began to deploy an online casino in Atlantic Canada, beginning in New Brunswick.
+In 2021, the Saskatchewan government entered into an agreement with the Federation of Sovereign Indigenous Nations for it to oversee internet gaming in the province, with the group partnering with the Saskatchewan Indian Gaming Authority and PlayNow as operator.